moonpotato/mwparse/README.md

 column being "no" specifies no nesting, or all following tokens are ignored until the current token is matched (allowing something like the raw code segments of Markdown, for instance).

+## Sample File

+A sample file, entitled `sample.mw`, demonstrates both the syntactic structures allowed by MWParse, and the default set of tokens.